 Demolition of the 49-year old Harvey Hall Convention Center in Tyler began in August of 2021 to make room for a totally new $28 million facility to be operated by the City of Tyler.

 The overall plan designed by Tyler-based Fitzpatrick Architects for the new Tyler Rose Complex includes a new convention facility, the Rose Garden Center, East Texas State Fairgrounds, the old Mayfair Building, athletic fields and surrounding areas.

-The new convention venue will offer more than 60,000 square feet of meeting space.
-A large conference space will be able to seat over 1,900 people in chairs, and 1,300 for banquet seating.
-The new center also will have three breakout rooms that can be combined into one large room, and several large social spaces.
-Completion could be as early as October of 2022.
+The new convention venue offers more than 60,000 square feet of meeting space.
+A large conference space is able to seat over 1,900 people in chairs, and 1,300 for banquet seating.
+The new center also has three breakout rooms that can be combined into one large room, and several large social spaces.

 A 3.3-acre park and event lawn is planned along with an arbor tree park and a possible future connection to a food truck park on the west side of the complex.
 An iconic rose feature will be located in the middle of the park.